AFLplusplus/AFLplusplus/README.md

 #### a) Running afl-fuzz

-Before to do even a test run of afl-fuzz execute `sudo afl-system-config` (on the host if you execute afl-fuzz in a docker container).
+Before you do even a test run of afl-fuzz execute `sudo afl-system-config` (on the host if you execute afl-fuzz in a docker container).
 This reconfigures the system for optimal speed - which afl-fuzz checks and bails otherwise.
 Set `export AFL_SKIP_CPUFREQ=1` for afl-fuzz to skip this check if you cannot